NullPounce/The-Privacy-Argument/README.md

 Tired of trying to get others to understand and care about privacy?
 Have you mentioned that X app can see all their messages and so on and they still don't care?

 Disclaimer: I also use to enjoy things like short videos etc..., I may say things like sheeple...
  I mean no harm or disrespect.
-You are reading this because we as a community are dumbfounded on you lack of ability to care about privacy
+You are reading this because we as a community are dumbfounded on you lack of ability to care about privacy (YOU ARE A LIABILITY)

 - The "I don't have anything to hide so why care about privacy" argument